 Engaged Anthropology

 Anthropology is by definition engaged.
 We work collaboratively with communities around the world to advance human understanding and to contribute constructively to local needs and concerns.
-The Department of Anthropology is contributing to Cornell’s wider program of Engaged Learning in two ways.
-First, we recently launched a series of innovative courses that will train students in the skills vital to intercultural research and empirical, theoretical or policy intervention.
-Second, we are committed to nurturing courses and collaborations that can provide students with “Field Encounters,” which place the experience of being “in the field” at the heart of the major.
+The Department of Anthropology is contributing to Cornell’s wider program of Community Engagement (see the Einhorn Center for Community Engagement).
+We offer innovative courses that train students in the skills vital to intercultural research and empirical, theoretical or policy intervention.

 The Nilgiris Field Learning Center